Lovinity/wwsu/README.md

                 "createdAt": "2018-05-15T22:31:34.381Z",
                 "updatedAt": "2018-05-15T22:31:34.381Z",
                 "ID": 1,
-                "login": "george-carlin", // Username from OpenProject
-                "name": "George Carlin", // Full name of the director "admin": true, // True if this is a super director / admin "assistant": false, // True if this is a non-paid assistant director / intern
+                "login": "george-carlin", // Password for the director "name": "George Carlin", // Full name of the director "admin": true, // True if this is a super director / admin "assistant": false, // True if this is a non-paid assistant director / intern